dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 For e.g. - If you wish to install v1.4 of the CSI PowerMax driver, use the image tag `dellemc/csi-powermax:v1.4.0.000R`

 ### SideCars
 Although the sidecars field in the driver specification is optional, it is **strongly** recommended to not modify any details related to sidecars provided (if present) in the sample manifests.
-Any modifications to this should be only done after consulting with Dell EMC support.
+The only exception to this is modifications requested by the documentation, for example, filling in blank IPs or other such system-specific data.
+Any modifications not specifically requested by the documentation should be only done after consulting with Dell EMC support.

 ### Modify the driver specification
 * Choose the correct configVersion.
 Refer the table containing the full list of supported drivers and versions.